 - ECG carried out at beginning of study and at six months.

-- blood pressure measurements: Subjects were requested to avoid caffeine-rich beverages during the morning of BP measuring and were requested to avoid smoking for a least 30 minutes before the BP measurements were taken.
+- BP measurements: Subjects were requested to avoid caffeine-rich beverages during the morning of BP measuring and were requested to avoid smoking for a least 30 minutes before the BP measurements were taken.

 - Assignment to low- or normal-sodium diet for six months